Bayreuth Stipendium

 In addition to attending three opera performances, stipendiaten are offered accommodations, lectures and tours, and social receptions.
 Awardees are nominated by local Wagner Societies around the world.

-The Wagner Society of New York intends to nominate a student or emerging artist to participate in the Bayreuth Festival for one week in the summer of 2025 through its Stipendiat Program.
-Attendees will attend performances of Das Rheingold (August 15, 2025), Parsifal (August 17, 2025), and Siegfried (August 18, 2025), as well as the Scholarship Concert (August 16, 2025).
+The Wagner Society of New York intends to nominate a student or emerging artist to participate in the Bayreuth Festival for one week in the summer of 2026 through its Stipendiat Program.
 Lodging and activities in Bayreuth are paid for by the Richard Wagner Scholarship Foundation; the Wagner Society of New York pays for reasonable travel expenses to and from the Festival.

-Nominees are not limited to vocalists or instrumentalists; our goal is to select the individual be positioned to benefit from the Bayreuth experience in a broad sense.
-The Wagner Society has previously sponsored a variety of artists, including a scenic designer, a filmmaker, a bass-baritone, a conductor, and an arts administrator.
+Nominees are not limited to vocalists or instrumentalists; our goal is to select the individual best positioned to benefit from the Bayreuth experience in a broad sense.
+The Wagner Society has previously sponsored a variety of artists, including a scenic designer, vocalists, a filmmaker, a conductor, and an arts administrator.

 PREVIOUS STIPENDIATEN